What does a culture that encourages radical creativity look like? How can organizations foster it?

 Let’s start by defining organizational culture.
 One definition is the shared beliefs, values, norms and practices that shape the behaviour of people within an organization.
 Think of it like an organization’s unique personality.
 It includes the expectations of everyone in the organization about what it takes to perform well.
 In a company, this would mean both the leadership’s and the employees’ vision.

 An organizational culture of creativity acknowledges the centrality of creativity in how the organization functions.
-Creativity is reflected in the way the leadership treats the rest the organization and its wider community, in the way the organization’s members treat one another, as well as in the extent to which autonomy is allowed in making choices, developing new ideas, and personal expression.
+Creativity is reflected in the way the leadership treats the rest of the organization and its wider community, in the way the organization’s members treat one another, as well as in the extent to which autonomy is allowed in making choices, developing new ideas, and personal expression.

 How can organizations encourage a culture of creativity?
 Teresa Amabile has explored this question over the last four decades.
 Amabile is renowned for her Componential Theory of Creativity, which draws attention to how the social environment influences personal factors relevant to creativity (Amabile, 2011).